vtenfys/reaware/README.md

 Leave the process running to enable automatic rebuilds when any source files are modified.

-To build the app in production mode, run the following command:
+**To build the app in production mode**, run the following command:

 ```sh
 pnpm run build